Jatie1/osu-beatmap-downloader/README.md

 # osu!
 Beatmap Downloader
-Beatmap downloader for the rhythm game osu! coded in Java.
+Beatmap downloader coded in Java for the rhythm game osu!.

 Created as a fun personal project, don't expect quality code.